-- "Do You Care?", used in every single episode, in which the brothers provide obscure facts about the show's subject or participants—in extreme facial close-up.
+- "Do You Care?", used in every single episode, in which the brothers provide obscure facts about the show's subject or participants—in extreme facial close-up, preceded by a dizzyingly fast zoom-in.

 - "The Cheapies", in which awards are granted for outrageous categories, like "Least Valuable Celebrity" and "Weakest Drop".